hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 The About sheet includes a built-in template catalogue.

-- **Starter templates** are free.
+- Starter templates are free
-- **Pro templates** can include matched sets, variables, and interactive buttons.
+- Pro templates can include matched sets, variables, and interactive buttons
-- Templates are designed to be offline-friendly (shared App Group storage).
+- Templates are designed to be offline-friendly (shared App Group storage)
-- Weather and Next Up (Calendar) use cached snapshots (widgets do not fetch directly).
+- Weather and Next Up (Calendar) use cached snapshots (widgets do not fetch directly)

 ### Sharing

 Designs can be exported as JSON, optionally embedding images.
 Imports duplicate designs with new IDs to avoid overwriting existing ones.

 ### Inspector

 Inspector shows the current spec JSON and allows quick checks while tuning the renderer.

+---

-### Variables + App Intents
+## Variables + App Intents

 WidgetWeaver supports template variables in text fields: